zhanksun/zhanksun.github.io/_posts/2020-04-24-miscellany.md

   - Writing
 ---

-### A list of academic relevant websites

   1. Other disease researchers said the findings of Dr. Vespignani’s team were **broadly in line with** their own analyses.
   2. In New York, for example, the model shows that the first 10 infected people could have been walking the streets of the city **as early as the last week in January, or as late as the middle of February**.
   3. A single sub clinical case with R0 of two will reach 500 in a week, 15,000 by week 2 in populated areas.
 Then **it fans out like wildfire to suburban, rural areas**.